raj23manj/springBoot/jokesapp/README.md

   # Good Blog
     * http://www.appsdeveloperblog.com

 # Deploying Apps
+  * mvn clean (removes the already generated target folder, with compiled code)
   * mvn install (to build and compile )
   * mvn spring-boot:run (this command will the app in apache tomcat servlet container like rails s)

+# Running compiler jar files from other Location
+  * java -jar mobile-app-ws-0.0.1-SNAPSHOT.jar

+# Archiving Applications as Jar/War
+  * when archived as Jar, it will even contain the apache tomcat in it, used then sharing the files to others machines
+  * when archived as War, it will not even contain the apache tomcat in it, used when already existing stand alone tomcat
+    server is running an need to use it

+# TomCat runnin from commad Line
+  * move to where tomcat is installed /Users/rmanjunath/Desktop/tomcat/apache-tomcat-9.0.12/bin
+  * ./startup.sh
+  * ./shutdown.sh
+  * or  ./catalina.sh start  ,  stop
+  * if say's permission denied, then chmod a+x *.sh